weiblecr/EcoHeads/README.md

 The SpigotPlugin project is a template for creating a new project for the Spigot server implementation for Minecraft.
 It can compile out of box, but will do absolutely nothing without modification.

-**Do not use the me.sgray namespace!
-Change to either use either an email account or domain name that YOU own.**

 ## Motivation

 There's a lot of examples of how to create a pom.xml file for Maven-enabled projects, but very few designed to give a basis for Spigot plugins.
 The pom.xml in this project contains the most relevant and useful properties to someone creating a new plugin, including the necessary dependency on the Spigot API.